- How do I register?

 My employer wants the class held onsite.
 Is that possible?

 We would be happy to discuss bringing the course onsite or customizing the course for your particular needs.
-Please email Dan Halloran at email@example.com or firstname.lastname@example.org, or call us at 978-659-1200.
+Please email Kathy Ronaldson at email@example.com, or firstname.lastname@example.org, or call us at 978-659-1200.

 What about books?
 Where do I get the books?

 If you paid a materials fee, required books will be delivered to the classroom.
 Required books for other classes are listed with the course description on the website; the brochure/course catalogue will also indicate “See website for required books”.
-Unless noted otherwise, most books can be ordered through Amazon.com or similar websites.
+Unless noted otherwise, most books can be found at the NECC Lawrence campus bookstore located at 420 Common Street (978-681-5214 or www.neccstore.com).
+Books may also be ordered and shipped to your home by contacting the NECC Lawrence campus bookstore or through Amazon.com or similar websites.

 Where are courses held?

-Most courses are held at NECC at the Riverwalk (LRW) on the North Andover/Lawrence line, in Methuen at the Timony Grammar School (MA), at our Haverhill campus (HAV); directions are available on our website http://www.necc.mass.edu/directions/ and will also be sent to you with your course confirmation approximately one week prior to the start of class.
-Some courses are held at studios or other off-campus locations; those directions will be mailed to you prior to class or contact us at email@example.com and directions will be emailed to you.
+Most courses are held at NECC at the Riverwalk (LRW) on the North Andover/Lawrence line, or at our Haverhill campus (HAV); directions are available on our website http://www.necc.mass.edu/directions/ and will also be sent to you with your course confirmation approximately one to two weeks prior to the start of class.
+Some courses are held at off-campus locations; those directions will be mailed to you prior to class or contact us at email@example.com and directions will be emailed to you.
 Course confirmations include directions and room numbers; the daily schedule is also posted at NECC Riverwalk with up-to-date room assignments.

 Do I need an ID card?